Ferdin-Arsenic/Tubes2_BE_Bolang/README.md

 - [References](#references)

 ## Description
-This program is a web application for
+This program is a web application for a Little Alchemy 2 element recipe finder.
+The application utilizes graph traversal methods such as Breadth-First Search, Depth-First Search, and Bidirectional Search to look for elements required to create your targe element.
+The resulting recipe will be visualized, with a live update visualization available as an option.

 ## Algorithms Implemented
 ### 1. BFS
+Breadth-First Search is implemented

 ### 2. DFS
+Depth-First Search is implemented using recursion calls, where each valid nodes are added on to the tree, and each recipe elements will then be processed through recursion.

 ### 3. Bidirectional

 ## Program Structure